 Russia and the Red Cross have called on all sides in the Syrian conflict to observe a daily humanitarian ceasefire.
 Yet some believe that this would not help prevent further bloodshed.

-A car bomb exploded in a residential district of Aleppo on Sunday, killing two people and wounding a further 30.
+The country has witnessed another escalation of violence, following a number of bomb blasts in the capital Damascus and the country’s second city, Aleppo, over the weekend.A car bomb exploded in a residential district of Aleppo on Sunday, killing two people and wounding a further 30.
 Meanwhile, in Damascus, 27 people were left dead on Saturday after twin explosions targeted security installations in the city.